Lonero-Team/coffeeMiner/README.md

 # CoffeeMiner

-Collaborative (mitm) cryptocurrency mining pool in wifi networks
+Collaborative (mitm) cryptocurrency mining pool for your wireless networks

-**Warning: this project is for academic/research purposes only.**
+**Warning: Don't use this project explicitly.
+Integrate on your own networks**

 ## Concept
 - Creating a mining algo to run on your Lan network, and use your router to mine while you aren't using your internet

 ## Use
 - install.sh